 OGN Investors Have Opportunity To Lead Organon & Co.
 Securities Fraud Lawsuit

-Why: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of securities of Organon & Co.
-(NYSE: OGN ) between October 31, 2024 and April 30, 2025, both dates inclusive (the "Class Period").
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than July 22, 2025.
+Why: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of Organon & Co.
+(NYSE: OGN ) between October 31, 2024 and April 30, 2025, both dates inclusive (the "Class Period"), of the important July 22, 2025 lead plaintiff deadline.

 So what: If you purchased Organon securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.